TajPelc/django-tailwind-dockerized/README.md

 - Plays nicely with the default styling of the /admin app, something I had to resolve.

 Feel free to modify as required to suit your needs.

+## Usage

+- Clone the repository

+#### Spin up the containers
+`docker-compose up -d`

+### manage.py proxy

+Because Django now runs in docker, you need to proxy commands to the docker instance.
+I created a handy script for that.

+`./django_manage.sh <command>`

+Example:

+`./django_manage migrate`

+#### Shell access

+`./open_shell.sh`

+## Bonus: Visual Studio Code: Dev Containers
+To get full access to code completion and the python interpreter, attach to the container once it's up to edit the Python code using Dev Containers.